7 Perfect Spots for a Vermont Weekend Getaway

 This is a place that many call a “Currier and Ives” town.
 With a traditional main street, the oldest general store in Vermont, and covered bridges and picket fences everywhere, it’s not hard to see why.

 We absolutely love Woodstock, and it is especially lovely in the fall.
-The photo above shows one of the classic images of Woodstock in the fall.
+The photo above shows one of the classic images of Woodstock in early fall.
 You’ll see lots of sights like this during your stay.

 Read about all of the highlights of Woodstock here:

-10 Amazing Things to Do in Woodstock VT: The Perfect New England Experience
+15+ Amazing Things to Do in Woodstock VT: The Perfect New England Experience

 12 Terrific Restaurants in Woodstock Vermont